 The Wilmot Proviso did not pass, but it demonstrated the deep division in the country over slavery.
 Tennessee’s slave population had increased from 22.1 percent of the population in 1840 to 24.8 percent in 1860.
 Ownership of slaves was concentrated in relatively few hands: only 4.5 percent of the state’s white population were slaveholders in 1860.
 As the demand for cotton increased, the cost of slaves also increased.
 Nashville and Memphis were renowned centers of the slave trade.
 The profitability of cotton and slave labor made planters determined to resist Northern attacks on slavery.

-In the early 1830s, two events caused Tennessee to tighten laws related to slaves and free African Americans.
+In the early 1830s, two events caused Tennessee to tighten laws related to enslaved individuals and free African Americans.
 The Virginia slave uprising led by Nat Turner badly frightened slave owners.
-White Tennesseans reacted by stepping up “patrols” for runaways and tightening the rules regulating slave conduct, assembly, and movement.
+White Tennesseans reacted by stepping up “patrols” for runaways and tightening the rules regulating conduct of the enslaved, assembly, and movement.
 The state Constitution was amended in 1834 to prevent free African Americans from voting.
 Free African Americans were pressured to leave the state, and rumors of planned slave insurrections, or rebellions, kept tensions high.
 By the 1850s, Tennessee was sharply divided between anti-slavery advocates in East Tennessee and diehard defenders of slavery in West Tennessee.
 From 1848 onward, slavery overshadowed other political issues.
 Political parties and church denominations broke apart over slavery.
 Newspapers waged a vicious war of words over abolitionism and the fate of the Union.
 Southern delegates met in Nashville in 1850 to express their anger over Northern interference in slavery.
 Tennessee’s economic and social ties with the Lower South meant the state was mostly pro-slavery.
 However, Tennessee had a long tradition of military and political service to the nation.
 Therefore, most Tennesseans did not support secession.
 Tennessee and the rest of the country stood on the brink of disaster in 1860.